Repetitions of Pak-Stanley Labels in G-Shi Arrangements

 Knot Colorability and Maximum Knot Determinants

-I attended the 2021 Summer Undergraduate Research Institute in Experimental Mathematics (SURIEM) at Michigan State University.
-While I was there, I did research on the colorability of knots under the mentorship of Dr. Matthew Hedden and Dr. Teena Gerhardt.
-My final report is available here.
+This research was completed at the 2021 SURIEM REU at Michigan State University under the mentorship of Dr. Matthew Hedden and Dr. Teena Gerhardt.
+My group’s final report is available here.
 I have presented our work at the following conferences:

 - 2021 Summer Undergraduate Michigan Mathematics Research Conference [slides]